 - Big Budget – Vitus class A SM 102 and up, or equivalent, for tone, body, fluidity, liquidity.

 - Boulder for superb cleanliness, inflections, dynamics and speed, and the inflections in vocals are like a SET.

 - Ypsilon Aelius have great tone and soundstage but I found it struggling a bit on tough to drive speakers and bass shy.
-Might work on right speakers.
+Might work on easy to drive speakers.

 - Dan Agostino Momentums are the best amps I have heard driving the Wilson Alexandrias.

 - I need to do a SET amp compare, so expect this to be updated.
-The NATs are awesome, and in push-pull valves I like the Jadis and Ayon Orthos.
+The NATs and Kronzillas are excellent, as are Silvercore 833c/EL34 amps.
+And in push-pull valves I like the Jadis and AR 250SE.